kmpf/uap/doc/source/extension.rst

 Implement new steps
 *******************

-**uap** can be easily extended by implementing new source or processing steps.
+**uap** can be easily extended by implementing new :ref:`source <config_file_source_steps>` or :ref:`processing <config_file_processing_steps>` steps.
-Therefore basic python programming skills are necessary.
+That requires basic python programming skills.
-New steps are added to **uap** by placing a single Python file in:
+New steps are added to **uap** by placing a single Python file into one of these folders in the **uap** installation directory:

 ``include/sources``
-  for source steps
+  Place source step files here
 ``include/steps``
-  for processing steps.

-Let's get through that file(s) step by step.
+  Place processing step files here

+Let's talk about how to implement such **uap** steps.

+.. _extending_import:

 Step 1: Import Statements and Logger
 ====================================

-Please organize your imports in a similar fashion as shown below.
-Essential imports are ``from logging import getLogger`` and ``from abstract_step import ...``.
-The former is necessary for getting access to the application wide logger and the latter to inherit either from ``AbstractStep`` or ``AbstractSourceStep``.
+At the beginning of every step please import the required modules and create a logger object.

 .. code-block:: python